Robert Shapiro Net Worth and Career as a Lawyer

 Q. How did Robert Shapiro earn his income?

-Ans: Shapiro is not just a skilled lawyer but also a successful entrepreneur.
+Ans: Shapiro is a skilled lawyer and a successful entrepreneur.
 He is one of the co-founders of the online legal document provider LegalZoom.

 Q. Did Robert Shapiro think OJ was guilty?

-Ans: Although he does not think Simpson was set up by the LAPD, he does think that there was reasonable doubt in the decision.
+Ans: Although he does not think the LAPD set up Simpson, he does think that there was reasonable doubt in the decision.

 Q. Is Robert Shapiro still alive?